Runner

 Name the first object Game Over Text, set its Text field to "GAME OVER", set its Font Size to 40, and set its Font Style to bold.
 Change its position to (0.5, 0.2, 0) so it ends up near the bottom center of the screen.

 Name the second object Instructions Text, also bold but with a font size of 20, and set its text to "press Jump (x or space) to play".
-Change its position to (0.5, 0.1, 0), right below the game over text.
+Change its position to (0.5, 0.1, 0), just below the game over text.

 Name the third object Runner Text, with text "RUNNER", bold, and a font size of 60.
 It's position should be (0.5, 0.5, 0), right in the middle of the screen.